The Many-colored Rush Tyrant may soon be placed in a monotypic family of its own. The Tachuridae. Photo: Rich Hoyer

 Above the town of Comarapa is a patch of cloud forest in the Serranía de Siberia — though it is never really as cold as its namesake.
 Here the endemic Rufous-faced Antpitta is quite common (though never easy to see), and other forest inhabitants include Andean Guan, Black-winged Parrot, Violet-throated Starfrontlet, Strong-billed Woodcreeper, Golden-headed Quetzal, Slaty-backed Chat-Tyrant, Buff-banded Tyrannulet, Pale-footed Swallow, Pale-legged Warbler, and the endemic Gray-bellied Flowerpiercer.

 The semi-humid transition zone between the cloud forest and the drier valleys is where the lovely warbling-finches reach the peak of their diversity.
-Ringed Warbling-Finches can be common in roadside flocks, while Black-and-rufous and Rusty-browed may take a little more effort to find.
+Ringed Warbling-Finches can be common in roadside flocks, while finding Black-and-Chestnut and Rusty-browed may take a little more effort.
 Bolivian Warbling-Finch is also a possibility here, and we’ll make an effort for Spot-breasted Thornbird and Giant Antshrike as well.
 The beautiful Olive-crowned Crescentchest (now in a tiny family with just three other species) is yet another of our targets here, while Cream-backed Woodpecker, a large crested woodpecker, will be a lucky find.
 Nights in Comarapa.

 Day 11: We’ll have one last morning in the Siberia cloud forests before we continue westward up and down rain-shadowed valleys, mostly in the lee side of the outer Andean ridge.
-Hooded Siskin, Purple-throated Euphonia, and Blue-and-yellow Tanager are sometimes common roadside birds, while patches of Polylepis might have the very local Thick-billed Siskin.
+Hooded Siskin, Purple-throated Euphonia, and Blue-and-yellow Tanager are sometimes common roadside birds, while patches of Polylepis might have the very local Thick-billed Siskin, skulking Rufous Antpitta or Black-hooded Sunbeam.
 After our longest drive on a bumpy road, we’ll arrive at our country hotel in a suburb of Cochabamba.
 Night in Tiquipaya.

 Days 12–13: The Cochabamba Valley, one of Bolivia’s population centers, is at the nexus of three habitats: the dry interior Valle Zone reaches its highest elevation here, merging with the open puna of the high Andes, while the influence of the wet cloud forests of the Amazonian slope seeps over into local canyons.
 As a result, our next three days will bring a interesting change in habitat and birdlife as we explore these higher and drier woodlands, semi-humid scrub, tundra-like habitat, and moist treeline cloud forest.
 Polylepis patches and woodland on the road up Cerro Tunari, the small range of rugged, towering peaks north of town, are home to the Cochabamba Mountain-Finch, which occupies one of the narrowest ranges of any of Bolivia’s endemics.
 The lovely and petite Gray-headed Parakeet forages in roadside weeds like a sparrow, the spectacular Red-tailed Comet is relatively common at blooming shrubs, and the nearly endemic Wedge-tailed Hillstar is a possibility.
 On the drier slopes we’ll search for birds such as Brown-backed Mockingbird, Plain-breasted Earthcreeper, Andean Swift, Creamy-breasted Canastero, Plain-mantled Tit-Spinetail, and Andean Hillstar (the endemic subspecies), among many others.
 The rushing stream below often has Torrent Duck.